amashuroff/algorithms-data_structures/README.md

 1. Adjacency list: can take up less space (in sparse graphs), faster to iterate over all edges, can be slower to lookup specific edge
 2. Adjacency matrix: takes up more space (in sparse graphs), slower to iterate over all edges, faster to lookup specific edge

+### Graph Traversal

+- What is traversing the graph: visiting, updating, checking
+- Uses: recommendations, web search (in the early days), gps navigation, AI (shortest path to win the game), solving mazes, peer to peer networking
+- Depth first search in graphs means moving away from the root vertex
+- Breadth first search means visiting siblings first, then moving away

 ```javascript
 // Representing Graphs
 // Adjacency list